Yaniv-Shasha/sentinel-training/LAB03-AnalyticsRules/README.md

 ### Exercise 1: Overview of the Azure Sentinel Analytics Rule
 1. Open your newly created Azure sentinel instance.
-2. On the left menu Navigate to analytics and select **Rule template** section
+2. On the left menu navigate to analytics and select **Rule template** section
 3. Review the analytics rules templates that ship with the product.
-4. On the analytics rule filter select **Data sources** and check security Event, review all the analytic rules on the above data source.
+4. On the analytics rule filter select **Data sources** and check **security Event**, review all the analytic rules on the above data source.

 ![Select Security Events](../Images/m3-securityEvent01.gif?raw=true)

 5. In the rule search bar type  **Rare RDP Connections** for the rule name.
 6. To review the rule logic and possible configuration options, in the right lower corner press **create rule**
-7. Review tule defintion like  tactics and severity.
+7. Review the rule defintion like tactics and severity.
 8. Press **Next: Set rule logic** in the bottom of the page
-9. in the rule logic screen, you are able to create or modify the rule KQL query, control of the entity mapping and define the scheduling and lookback time range.
+9. in the rule logic screen, you have the ability to create or modify the rule KQL query, control of the entity mapping and define the scheduling and lookback time range.
-10. Close this page and navigate back to the main azure sentinel Overview screen
+10. After you reviewwd the rule configuration options, close this page and navigate back to the main azure sentinel Overview screen

 ### Exercise 2: Enable Azure Sentinel Microsoft incident creation rule

-Azure Sentinel is a cloud-native SIEM and part of the main use cases on SIEM besides event correlation is to act as the single pane of glass.
+Azure Sentinel is a cloud-native SIEM and one of the main use cases is to act as  single pane of glass, for alerts and event correlation.
-For this purpose, we have the Microsoft incident creation rule to be able to ingest Microsoft Security Product Alerts. in this exercise, we will review this feature and create one example rule that will use the reach filtring option to help the analyst to deal with alert fatigue.
+For this purpose, and to be able to ingest and surafce Alewrts from Microsoft Security Product Alerts, we create t he we have the **Microsoft incident creation rule**
+In this exercise, we will review this feature and create one example rule twith a filtring option to help the analyst deal with alert fatigue.

 1. In Azure Sentinel main page press on the **Analytics** section.
 2. In the top bar press on **+Create** and select **Microsoft incident creation rule**